 HOME > Issues > Wildlife

-Latest News: One year after the loss of several collared Yellowstone wolves during hunting seasons in Wyoming and Montana, the Yellowstone Wolf Project reports that no collared wolves that frequent the park were taken by hunters.
-Project officials report that Yellowstone now has 86 wolves and had its best pup season yet.
+This all comes on the heels of an earlier Yellowstone Wolf Project report that no collared wolves that frequent the park were taken by hunters this past fall.
+Project officials reported that Yellowstone now has 86 wolves and had its best pup season yet.

-Overview: Nearly 1,650 wolves roam the Northern Rockies, in 250 packs with more than 110 breeding pairs.
-About 500 call Greater Yellowstone home and an estimated 80 wolves live within Yellowstone National Park.
+Overview: Nearly 1,700 wolves roam the Northern Rockies, in 250 packs with more than 110 breeding pairs.
+Nearly 500 call Greater Yellowstone home and more than 80 wolves live within Yellowstone National Park.

 GYC continues to monitor wolf numbers in Greater Yellowstone.
 Meanwhile, Yellowstone wolves are still playing their ecological role.